wp-plugins/related/readme.txt

 = Who should use this plugin? =

-People who want to list 'related posts' in their blog posts or pages, and want to choose the related posts themselves, instead of having a list generated automatically like other plugins do, using weird algorithms that often create comical results.
+People who want to list 'related posts' in their blog posts or pages, and want to choose the related posts manually themselves.

 = Where does the plugin store its data? =